How Long Does Workers’ Comp Take To Settle?

 Filing the case with the Court of Appeals means filing transcripts, preparing legal briefs, waiting for a hearing date, and arguing your case.
 Taking your case all the way to the Colorado Court of Appeals can mean that the case takes two years or more to resolve.

 If you’ve suffered a work-related injury, you may discover that the severity of this injury has caused permanent damage.
-When this happens, you may qualify for permanent disability benefits2.
+When this happens, you may qualify for permanent disability benefits.
 However, it may take some time before you learn that your injury has left you with an ongoing medical issue.

 In order to get permanent disability benefits, you must follow all the steps to file a workers’ comp claim.
 Then, you must also go through the medical and legal process that proves your condition is unlikely to change after reaching a recovery plateau.
 Essentially, you must demonstrate that this permanent medical condition limits your ability to work or prevents you from working at all.

-How Long Does the Average Workers’ Comp Case Take To Settle?
+How Long Does The Average Workers’ Comp Case Take To Settle?

 Reading about the average settlement times for workers’ comp cases may leave you feeling discouraged.
 Two years can seem like a lifetime to wait when you need benefits now.
 Rest assured that the vast majority of cases don’t take two years to settle.
-Most cases fall somewhere in between the fast resolution of sixty days and a drawn-out appeals process of a couple of years.
+Most cases fall somewhere in between the fast resolution of 60 days and a drawn-out appeals process of a couple of years.

 Carefully documenting your injuries and taking the right steps can go a long way to getting you the resolution that you deserve quickly.
-It’s also important to act quickly if your worker’s comp has been denied.
+It’s also important to act quickly if your workers’ comp has been denied.

 Contact Our Colorado Workers’ Comp Attorneys

 Each workers’ comp case is unique.
 It’s impossible to tell the amount of time it’s going to take to resolve your case based on other cases or based on what’s typical.
 Do you want to know how long it’s going to take to settle your workers’ comp case?
 Contact our Colorado personal injury lawyers for a free consultation.
-We offer legal advice and full-service representation to ensure you get the maximum benefits for your claim.
-We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
-Our attorneys are ready to serve you and fight for the compensation you deserve.

-Visit Our Office Locations Across Colorado & Beyond
+Visit Our Office Locations Across Colorado

 Serving Clients Nationwide